 Advances in technologies of 'the Internet of things' (IoT) and 'information technology' (IT) are due to major advances in semiconductor technology, enabling semiconductor integration by advanced lithographic technologies.
 The advancement of lithography has been supported by the resist material processing technology, which improves the electronic performance of semiconductor devices such as high speed, low power consumption, integration of ultra large scaled circuits, and reduction of manufacturing cost.

 The International Conference of Photopolymer Science and Technology (ICPST) organized by SPST for these 34 years has played an important role as a forum for discussion and information exchange on the resist material process technology used in various lithographic technologies such as g-line, i-line, KrF, ArF, electron beam, and X-ray.
 ArF immersion lithography is currently used for 22-nm-generation semiconductor manufacturing technology.
-In addition, EUV lithography, nanoimprint lithography, and DSA technology are promising candidates for semiconductor nano-fabrication technologies in next 7-nm and 5-nm generation and beyond.
-At the International Electron Devices Meeting (IEDM) 2016, several chip manufacturers reported that EUV lithography will be used for the mass production of logic semiconductor devices.
+At last, since 2019, EUV lithography has been used in the mass production of logic semiconductor devices.
+In addition, EUV lithography, nanoimprint lithography, and DSA technology are still promising candidates for semiconductor nano-fabrication technologies in next-generation and beyond.

 For supporting the future IoT technology, advanced techniques of the lithography are required increasingly, where material technologies such as photo-functional groups, photo-acid generators, photo-curable resins, etc. are the driving force for the progress of semiconductor technology with quantum scale and quantum effect.
 Basic research on photopolymer is more significant in developing new technologies such as quantum device technology with lower power consumption and lower manufacturing cost by combining with life science and quantum device technology.